 The configuration file itself is a plain text file containing one definition per line.
 Lines starting with a hash sign (#) or empty lines are ignored.
 Any valid line consists of the name of the configuration option followed by an equal sign (=) and then the content of the option.
+There must be no space before and after the equal sign.

-The following section describes each of the possible configuration options.
+The following section describes some of the possible configuration options.
+Nearly all of this options can be set in the settings dialog.